oscarwika/SpellNotifications/README.md

 This is a refactor of Veevs original SpellNotifications addon that works with TBC classic.

 # What does the addon do?
-For those who are new to Spellnotifications it is an addon that textually displays:
+For those who are new to SpellNotifications it is an addon that textually displays:

 - When you dispel (offensively, defensively, or spellstolen), what was dispelled
 - When you interrupt a spell and what school was interrupted